HB-the-Pencil/Defendish-Game/README.md

 ## Version Notes:
 ### 1.0 (Bare Bones Update):
-- Added the player and drifty movement.
+- Added the player and drifty movement
-- Limited the player from going too high or too low.
+- Limited the player from going too high or too low
-- Scale the window.
+- Scaled the window

 ### 1.0.1 (Fancy Moves Update):
-- Improved the player movement and adding smooth flipping.
+- Improved the player movement and adding smooth flipping
-- Created a scrolling background and camera.
+- Created a scrolling background and camera
-- Created a space for the scanner.
+- Created a space for the scanner
-- Added fire particles.
+- Added fire particles

 ### 1.0.2 (Sprite Update):
 - Minor bug fixes, mostly